ironcladlou/openshift4-libvirt-gcp/IMAGES.md

-# OpenShift 4.0 libvirt on GCP Images
+# OKD 4.0 libvirt on GCP Images

-Currently, images are maintained and pushed to `openshift-gce-devel` project for all OpenShift developers to use.
+Currently, images are maintained and pushed to `okd4-280016` project for all OpenShift developers to use.
-If you have access to OpenShift GCE account, you should not build images.
-For access see [onboarding docs](https://mojo.redhat.com/docs/DOC-1081313)
+If you have access to okd4 GCE account, you should not build images.
 For all others, you'll need to create these images in your GCE project and update all scripts accordingly.

 ## Images